colineablin/kr1920/Project.md

 We know that the one who made an aerial is the new winner.

-According to the answers, the spanish sufer Jose Carpio is the new world champion with his awesome Aerial !
+According to the answers, the spanish surfer Jose Carpio is the new world champion with his awesome Aerial !
 Congrats to him.
 Now, the curious would love to know where will the next world cup be.

 Then, they will just have to do some research …